San Diego Out of State DUI Lawyers

 While your attorney may be able to get your jail time to probation, second and subsequent offenses can require mandatory jail time, which you will have to serve in California.
 Bottom line is that an out of state DUI charge can significantly impact your entire life and be extremely hard to defend against if you do not work with a knowledgeable attorney.

 Not just any law firm or public defender can protect you from an out of state DUI charge.
 You will want to work with an attorney who has extensive experience handling a variety of DUI cases and defending clients in DMV hearings.
-But that is where jD LAW comes in.
+But that is where jD Law Criminal Defense Attorneys comes in.
 At our firm, our founding attorney can provide a thorough defense by offering clients: